 In keeping with consuming gelatin with other sources of animal protein, it is important to remember that amino acids require fat soluble vitamins (A and D) to absorb properly.
-These fat soluble vitamins are found in egg yolks, dairy fats (such as grass-fed cream and butter) and cod liver oil (or this one).
+These fat soluble vitamins are found in egg yolks, dairy fats (such as grass-fed cream and butter) and cod liver oil (find it here).
 So when you’re eating and preparing gelatin treats on a regular basis, include fat!
 Gummies are great; but gelatin’s nutrients are more effective when consumed with animal fats.
 Eat gummies alongside high-fat foods to create a well-rounded, easy to digest meal.

 Also consider adding cultured cream to your gummy recipes, (as the mixture cools, to protect the probiotics from extreme heat) before they fully gel.
-Here’s a creamy vanilla gelatin treat that includes cultured cream.
+Here’s a wonderful hot chocolate recipe that uses both lots of fat and gelatin!

 Glycine, an amino acid found in gelatin, helps the body to detoxify.
 Along with cysteine and glutamine, glycine gets converted to glutathione which is the antioxidant that aids the liver in its detoxification work.

 Those with leaky gut (or ulcers), especially, require glutamine.
 The cells of the digestive tract actually feed on glutamine.
 Because they are constantly regenerating, they consistently require this food.
 By providing regular glutamine, in the form of well-sourced gelatin and bone broth, you are giving your gut the ability to heal and maintain wellness.
 Former generations had more gelatin-rich meat and bone broths naturally incorporated into their daily diets.
 We should too.
 But we can supplement with gelatin as well.

 The glycine found in gelatin is also beneficial to those with leaky gut because it stimulates the production of stomach acid, thus improving overall digestive function.